Finding a Mentor — and Being One

 Why Mentorship Is Disappearing — and Why It Matters

 The result: young techs are struggling harder than they should be, burning out faster, and leaving the trade at higher rates.
 Half of all automotive training graduates leave within two years.
-That number would be lower if more of them had a Ray in the bay next to them.
+That number would be lower if more of them had a veteran mentor in the bay next to them.

 Finding a Mentor: Specific Strategies